SchedEx/SchedEx/README.md

 # Basic Usage

-In a supervised context `SchedEx.run_every` is the entry point most commonly used.
-Typically, jobs which you wish to run on a regular basis will be started in your `application.ex` file like so:
+In most contexts `SchedEx.run_every` is the function most commonly used.
+There are two typical use cases:

+### Static Configuration

+This approach is useful when you want SchedEx to manage jobs whose configuration is static.
+At FunnelCloud, we use this approach to run things like our hourly reports, cleanup tasks and such.
+Typically, you will start jobs inside your `application.ex` file:

 ```elixir
 defmodule Example.Application do